zaska-afk/TodoList/README.md

 2. Pass the `deleteTodo` function as a prop to the `TodoList` component.
 Then pass `props.deleteTodo` as a prop to the `TodoItem` component.
 3. set the onClick for the "destroy" button inside of `TodoItem.js` to the `props.deleteTodo` function which was passed down from `App.js`.
 Make sure you pass both the `event` and the correct `todoId` to `props.toggleComplete`

+Clear Complete:

+create a clearComplete function which removes all completed todos from the todos array in state. pass the clearComplete function as a prop to the Footer component. set the props.clearComplete function as the onClick attribute for the clear completed button in the footer.

 ## Add Routing and Filtering

 1. Inside `index.js`, import the `BrowserRouter` component from `'react-router-dom'`, then wrap the `App` component in a `BrowserRouter` component.
 For example: